-Alice Éclair: Spy Extraordinaire: A Spoonful of Spying (Nosy Crow)
+Alice Éclair: Spy Extraordinaire - A Sprinkling of Danger (Nosy Crow)

 Q&A with Sarah Todd Taylor

 1. What brought you into writing mystery adventures for children?
 Was this what you loved reading as a child?

 Oh yes, I grew up with the Secret Seven and Famous Five and then when I was older I loved to watch the Miss Marple stories and all the other Agatha Christies.
 I have always loved puzzles too.
 I love to do crosswords and brain teasers.
 I think one of the fun things about mystery stories is that they give your brain a good work out as you try to solve the mystery before the main character does.

 2. Can you tell us about your Alice Eclair adventures, and what makes Alice such a great spy?
 Why did you decide to make her a baker?